JeffKoMS/content-dev/learn-PR/stream-events-azure-redis/includes/2-pub-sub-overview.md

 Redis pub/sub has several important characteristics that determine when and how to use it effectively:

-- **At-most-once delivery**: Messages are delivered to subscribers that are actively connected when the message is published.
+- **At-most-once delivery:** Messages are delivered to subscribers that are actively connected when the message is published.
 There are no delivery guarantees if a subscriber is temporarily disconnected.

-- **No message persistence**: Messages exist only in memory while being distributed to subscribers.
+- **No message persistence:** Messages exist only in memory while being distributed to subscribers.
 Once delivered, they're not stored by Redis, making this pattern ideal for real-time notifications but unsuitable for scenarios requiring message durability.

-- **Fire-and-forget**: Publishers don't know if any subscribers received their messages.
+- **Fire-and-forget:** Publishers don't know if any subscribers received their messages.
 This decoupling is powerful for scalability but means you can't rely on delivery confirmation.

-- **High throughput**: Redis can handle high message volumes across thousands of channels, with performance scaling based on your Azure service tier and configuration, making it excellent for high-volume, low-latency messaging scenarios.
+- **High throughput:** Redis can handle high message volumes across thousands of channels, with performance scaling based on your Azure service tier and configuration.
+Making it excellent for high-volume, low-latency messaging scenarios.

 ### Channel naming and patterns